Mark-MDO47/expts_grove_vision_ai_v2/README.md

 ### Installing SSCMA Library
 [Top](#expts_grove_vision_ai_v2 "Top")<br>
 Seeed SenseCraft Model Assistant (SSCMA) is described in https://wiki.seeedstudio.com/ModelAssistant_Introduce_Overview/<br>
-I will use this library to communicate with the Grove Vision AI V2.
+I will use this library to communicate with the Grove Vision-AI V2.

 https://github.com/Seeed-Studio/Seeed_Arduino_SSCMA says to download a zip file and add the library to your Arduino IDE by selecting **Sketch > Include Library > Add .ZIP Library**
 - They don't explicitly say it but they expect you to click on the green **Code** button and choose **Download ZIP**